-Figure 1 illustrates the configuration used to verify the Nuance OpenSpeech Attendant (OSA) solution with Avaya Interactive Response (IR), Avaya Communication Manager, and the Nuance Speech Server.
-Nuance OSA is deployed on a dedicated application server running Windows 2003 Server.
-Avaya IR interfaces to Avaya Communication Manager using T1 or Voice over IP.
+Figure 1 illustrates the configuration used to verify the Nuance OpenSpeech Attendant (OSA) solution with Avaya Interactive Response (IR), Avaya AuraTM Communication Manager, and a Nuance Speech Server.
+Nuance OSA is deployed on a dedicated application server running Windows 2003 Server, and the Nuance Speech Server was also running on a separate Windows 2003 Server.
+Avaya IR interfaces to Avaya AuraTM Communication Manager using T1 or Voice over IP.
 This solution may be supported with either interfaces, but these Application Notes will focus on the T1/Robbed-Bit Signaling interface.
 Avaya IR manages the interactions with speech server resources (i.e., speech recognition and text-to-speech) used by VXML applications.
 VXML pages generated by Nuance OSA are loaded and interpreted by Avaya IR, which controls the interaction with the user.
-To access the Nuance OSA application, a voice channel on Avaya Interactive Response must be configured to invoke the VXML application when an incoming call is received on that channel.
+To access the Nuance OSA application, a voice channel on Avaya IR must be configured to invoke the VXML application when an incoming call is received on that channel.
+Avaya IR and the Nuance Speech Server were configured to use MRCPv1.